-Counselling is the activity whereby a counsellor counsels people on a broad range of problems and difficulties.
-Counselling is a process of interaction between the counsellor and the person or persons who seek his/her assistance.
+Counseling is the activity whereby a counselor counsels people on a broad range of problems and difficulties.
+Counseling is a process of interaction between the counselor and the person or persons who seek his/her assistance.
 This process approaches social, emotional, cultural and socio-economic issues.
-The general goal of Counselling is to furnish people with the opportunities to work on issues that concern them so as to be able to lead a more fulfilling life.
+The general goal of Counseling is to furnish people with the opportunities to work on issues that concern them so as to be able to lead a more fulfilling life.

-Different theories of counselling inform practitioners about how to work with their clients so as to facilitate positive change and outcomes.
+Different theories of counseling inform practitioners about how to work with their clients so as to facilitate positive change and outcomes.

 The models are clustered according to the four major forces in Psychology: